 Google is a search engine having millions of documents stored inside it.
 It scans these and gives us a relevant result when a user hits a search query (search query is the question put by the user to the search engine).

 Google.com, BING.com, Ask.com, etc. are some popular search engines which are extensively used in order to get the results of users query.

 What are Plugins: Internet Basics

 These are some add-ons which provide additional features to a browser.

 Example: If you want to go from New Delhi to New York.
-For the same, you catch an airplane which is an add-on in this case because you do not have the efficiency to go there with no additional help.
+For the same, you catch an airplane which is an add-on thus increasing your efficiency.

 Similarly, browsers require some add-ons to do a specific task for e.g. showing flash content (Flash Player Plugin), showing a PDF file (Adobe PDF plugin), etc. In this way, plugins come in handy when providing additional features to a web browser and user.

 What are the Protocols?

 These are some standard rules that need to follow while transferring information over the internet.
 For the same, various terms related to internet come into play, like packets (we send data over the internet in the form of packets), IP Address (Each system has a unique IP Address that differentiate it room others), etc.